There are many vertical jump training programs available nowadays, but which one is the best? And which one will work for you?

 So when I set out on a quest to increase my vertical, I looked for a program that would give me maximum results in the least amount of time.

-Over the years I tried many different programs and workouts such as Air Alert Program, Vertical Jump Bible, BoingVert and many more.
+Over the years I tried many different programs and workouts such as Air Alert Program, Vertical Jump Bible, BoingVert, Bounce Kit and many more.
 Some of them worked more, some of them worked less.
 There were even a few that were total BS and a complete waste of my time (and money).

-Through my experience I’ve learned to identify the difference between a good program and a crappy program just by looking at it, and I learned about the core components a program should have in order to be effective.
+Through my experience, I’ve learned to identify the difference between a good program and a crappy program just by looking at it.
+I realized what core components a program should have in order to be effective.

-After trying a lot of programs on the market, I can confidently tell you that most of the stuff out there falls within the range of mediocre to garbage.
+After trying a lot of programs on the market, I can confidently tell you that most of the stuff out there falls within the range of garbage to mediocre.

-However, sorting through all of the garbage, a few good programs have emerged, and thankfully, I was lucky enough to find them.
+However, sorting through all of the trash, a few good programs have emerged, and thankfully, I was lucky enough to find them.

 The Best Jump Programs

-Each one of these programs I’m about to show you has its own merits and strengths, as well as its weaknesses, but these are the best in the business right now and if you follow these then you’re in good hands.
+Each one of these programs I’m about to show you has its own merits and strengths, as well as its weaknesses, but these are the best in the business right now, and if you follow them, you’re bound to get some good results.

-So without further ado, here are the top 2 vertical jump programs that gave me the best results so far:
+So without further ado, here are the top 2 vertical jump programs which gave me the best results so far:

 1) Vert Shock

-Voila!
-You probably didn’t expect this… but the #1 spot on my list for the best jump program goes to Vert Shock.
+I bet you didn’t expect this, but the #1 spot on my list for the best vertical jump program goes to Vert Shock.

-Vert Shock is a relatively new program, it was launched earlier this year with a big buzz and already it’s making waves and considered to be the best vertical jump system by most people.
+Vert Shock is a relatively new program, it was launched earlier this year with a big buzz around it, and from the moment it entered the scene, it spread like fire in a wheat field.

-It was created by two very distinguished figures; Adam Folker which is a pro basketball player, and Justin ‘Jus Fly’ Darlington, which is one of my favorite dunkers and actually one of the best on the planet.
-Seriously.. he’s that good!
+It was created by two very distinguished people; Adam Folker which is a pro basketball player, and Justin ‘Jus Fly’ Darlington, who is considered to be one of the greatest dunkers on the planet.
+Seriously, he’s that good!

 I’ve made an extensive review of Vert Shock here, where I break down all the ins and outs of the program.
-Definitely check that out if you’re considering doing this program.
+Be sure to check that out if you’re considering doing this program.

-In most cases it’s not something you should worry about though.
+In most cases, it’s not something you should worry about.

-In this case I’d go even a step further and start the strength regimen 2-4 weeks prior to doing the program because the workouts get quite intense pretty quickly.
+In this case I’d go even a step further and start the strength regimen 2-4 weeks prior to doing the program, as the workouts get very intense pretty quickly.

-But if you haven’t had any past issues and you got healthy legs, then you can go ahead and jump straight into this program.
+But if you haven’t had any past issues and your legs are good, then you can go ahead and jump straight into this program.

 Here’s a video that explains in more detail how Vert Shock works:

-All in all I was very impressed with this program and the way it is structured.
-It was written by a professional basketball player and a pro dunker (Adam Folker and Justin ‘Jus Fly’) and they made a quality program that is modern and innovative.
+All in all I was very impressed with this program and the way it’s structured.
+It was written by a professional basketball player and a pro dunker (Adam Folker and Justin ‘Jus Fly’), and they made a quality program that is fresh and innovative.